storesafe/cordova-sqlite-storage/README.md

 # Installing

-## Easy install with Cordova CLI tool
+## Easy installation with Cordova CLI tool

     npm install -g cordova # (in case you don't have cordova) cordova create MyProjectFolder com.my.project MyProject && cd MyProjectFolder # if you are just starting